shabados/database/README.md

 # Benchmarks

-Run benchmarks with `npm run benchmark` or `docker-compose up benchmark`.
+Run benchmarks with `npm run benchmark`.
 Benchmarks depend on specs, but the following shows that between 0-200 results can be returned in a reasonable amount of time.

 Query | Results | Time
 ----- | ------- | ----